**These posts often contain affiliate links. Please see our disclosure policy for details.**

 An easy tutorial showing how to make DIY fall pumpkins and gourds!
 They’re the perfect fall decorations, made from dollar store buys & spray paint.
 Use them in fall table decor, fall mantle decor and more!

 Last week, I was looking through the JoAnn Fabrics mailer and saw a photo of Fall decor pumpkins they are selling this season.
 There were a variety of options from burlap and fabric to painted and glitter.
-I’m not much for Halloween decor, so I like the idea of having classy Fall decor to display through Thanksgiving.
+I’m not much for Halloween decor, so I like the idea of having classy Fall decor like these painted pumpkins or yarn balls to display through Thanksgiving.
 My favorite were the white and gold ones.

 I decided to try to DIY my own and looked at the dollar store for pumpkins to paint.
 I didn’t know what kind of selection they would have, but I was hoping I could find some plastic pumpkins to spray paint.